tjosseau/objectyve/readme.md

 > **Definition:** "Prototype-based programming is a style of object-oriented programming in which behaviour reuse (known as inheritance) is performed via a process of cloning existing objects that serve as prototypes."
 > http://en.wikipedia.org/wiki/Prototype-based_programming

-In **Objectÿve**, a `Prototype` is a prototype-based constructor which will instanciate objects the same way as by default in JavaScript.
+In **Objectÿve**, a `Prototype` is a prototype-based factory function which will instanciate objects - respecting JavaScript's way of doing.

 ### Creating a new Prototype